emtee40/adebar/README.md

 * `restoreapks`: restore all the APK's you have in a folder via ADB (as retrieved by `getapk`)
 * `mkdummy`: to create a "dummy device" from your real one (mainly intended for debug purposes: if you need assistance, you could zip/tar that after having it sanitized and attach it to an issue, or send it by other means)
 * `root_appbackup.sh`/`root_apprestore.sh`: if you have root powers, these might help you backing up / restoring any app and its data.
 Use with care!
+* `lst2json.php`: lets you convert the `calllog.lst` and `sms.lst` pulled from your device to JSON, for easier processing with other tools
 * `ssnap`: to create a series of screenshots from your device

 > **As I cannot test *Adebar* on all existing devices/ROMs, there might be some errors/bugs here and there (specific to a given device, ROM or newer Android version); if you encounter one, please file an issue at [the project's Codeberg presence][1].
 General feedback is also more than welcome if you're successfully using *Adebar* with your device, see [List of tested devices](https://codeberg.org/izzy/Adebar/issues/7).**